bghuan/oss/intl.en-US/SDK Reference/Java/Upload objects/Multipart upload.md

     // Create an OSSClient instance.
     OSS ossClient = new OSSClientBuilder().build(endpoint, accessKeyId, accessKeySecret);

-    // Lists multipart upload events.
-You can list 1,000 parts by default.
+    // List multipart upload tasks.
+By default, 1,000 tasks are listed.
     ListMultipartUploadsRequest listMultipartUploadsRequest = new ListMultipartUploadsRequest(bucketName);
     MultipartUploadListing multipartUploadListing = ossClient.listMultipartUploads(listMultipartUploadsRequest);

     for (MultipartUpload multipartUpload : multipartUploadListing.getMultipartUploads()) {
-        // Obtain uploadId.
+        // Query upload IDs.
         multipartUpload.getUploadId();
-        // Obtain object names.
+        // Query object names.
         multipartUpload.getKey();
-        // Obtain the time part upload events are initiated. multipartUpload.getInitiated();
+        // Query the time the multipart upload tasks are initiated. multipartUpload.getInitiated();
     }

-    // Close your OSSClient.
+    // Shut down the OSSClient instance.
     ossClient.shutdown();
     ```

-    If the returned result shows that the value of isTruncated is false, the values of nextKeyMarker and nextUploadIdMarker are returned and used as the initial position for the next object reading.
-If you fail to obtain all part upload events at a time, list them by pagination.
+    If the value of the isTruncated field in the returned result is false, values of nextKeyMarker and nextUploadIdMarker are returned and used as the start point for the next reading.
+If the response does not contain all multipart upload tasks, list multipart upload tasks by page.

--   List all part upload events
+-   List all multipart upload tasks

-    By default, listMultipartUploads can only list a maximum of 1,000 parts at a time.
-To list more than 1,000 parts, run the following code to list all parts:
+    By default, listMultipartUploads can list up to 1,000 multipart upload tasks at a time.
+The following code provides an example on how to list more than 1,000 multipart upload tasks:

-    ``` {#codeblock_9cd_p0v_oa2 .language-java}
+    ```
-    // This example uses endpoint China East 1 (Hangzhou).
-Specify the actual endpoint based on your requirements.
+    // The endpoint of the China (Hangzhou) region is used in this example.
+Specify the actual endpoint.
     String endpoint = "http://oss-cn-hangzhou.aliyuncs.com";
-    // It is highly risky to log on with AccessKey of an Alibaba Cloud account because the account has permissions on all the APIs in OSS.
-We recommend that you log on as a RAM user to access APIs or perform routine operations and maintenance.
-To create a RAM account, log on to https://ram.console.aliyun.com.
+    // Security risks may arise if you use the AccessKey pair of an Alibaba Cloud account to log on to OSS because the account has permissions on all API operations.
+We recommend that you use your RAM user's credentials to call API operations or perform routine operations and maintenance.
+To create a RAM user, log on to the RAM console.
     String accessKeyId = "<yourAccessKeyId>";
     String accessKeySecret = "<yourAccessKeySecret>";
     String bucketName = "<yourBucketName>";